 How much of a mortgage deposit can be gifted?

-For example, It’s possible, but not guaranteed for the whole amount to be a gifted deposit.
+For example, It is possible, but not guaranteed for the whole amount to be a gifted deposit.
 However, your individual circumstances will determine if this is possible.

 Furthermore, your mortgage expert will be able to give you tailored advice for your circumstances.
-Get in touch with our team if you’d like to learn more.
+Get in touch with our team if you would like to learn more.

 Mortgage deposit from family.

 For the most part, the more distant the family member, such as uncles, aunties, or cousins, the more care needs to be taken.
 As a rule, not all lenders will accept this type of gifted deposit from those family members.
 Always check with your mortgage advisor beforehand.

 Are gifted deposits from friends acceptable?

 To begin with, these types of gifted deposit are riskier from a lenders point of view.
 Ordinarily, the feeling is, there is more chance of this being a loan and therefore more susceptible to money laundering.

 There are certain lenders which will accept this type of deposit.
-The paper trail will need to be closely inspected by the lender, in order to determine that the gift is genuine.
+The paper trail will need to be thoroughly inspected by the lender, in order to determine that the gift is genuine.

 With gifted deposits from friends, one thing to keep in mind is that the number of lenders will be limited, in short, this could affect the rates being offered to you.

 How to get a mortgage with a gifted deposit.